Senpai-Sama7/JobFit-AI/README.md

-JobFit AI is a comprehensive web application designed to help job seekers optimize their resumes using AI-powered analysis, role recommendations, and tailored resume generation.
-The platform leverages advanced AI and real-time job market data to maximize job application success rates.

 <!--
 JobFit AI is a comprehensive web application designed to help job seekers optimize their resumes using AI-powered analysis, role recommendations, and tailored resume generation.
 The platform leverages advanced AI and real-time job market data to maximize job application success rates.